dogdolm2/soprovo/SECURITY.md

 ## Reporting a Vulnerability

-report vulnerability to aavolyntsev@edu.hse.ru with Header VULNERABILITY
+Report vulnerability to aavolyntsev@edu.hse.ru with title "VULNERABILITY"